-Traditional search systems work by matching the term that is being searched with the values stored in the corresponding database.
-If the information contained in databases is inconsistent (i.e., if a given term appears with different values because several denominations exist, or because it is misspelled), a search using a given value will not provide all the available information about the term.
+Thus, if the information contained in database instances is inconsistent (i.e., if a given term appears with different values because several denominations exist, or because it is misspelled), it will produce incorrect or misleading results.
+The erroneous results could lead us to wrong business decisions.